F.A.T.E.

 Eight lives.
 None chosen.
 Pick one.

-eight agents alive on this page their DMNs are composing you can read what they think
+eight agents alive on this page their inner voices are running you can read what they think

 scroll ↓